-A. The allocation of resources for:

-- 1. Scholarly and creative activities including: - a.
+- A. The allocation of resources for: - 1.
+Scholarly and creative activities including: - a.
 Travel for participation in professional meetings - b.
 Research/Professional enhancement experiences including equipment (Including related/justified travel.) - c.
 Project grants - 2.
-Reassignment of duties for research and/or scholarly activities, or for university service. - B. Identification and consolidation of any additional funding sources.
+Teaching release time for research and/or scholarly activities as outlined in Article 7. - B. Identification and consolidation of any additional funding sources.